moxiegirl/getstarted/content/windows/step_one.md

     If the system displays a **User Account Control** prompt to allow VirtualBox to make changes to your computer.
 Choose **Yes**.

-    The terminal does a number of things to set up Boot2Docker for you.
-When it is done, it displays an waiting `$` prompt in the terminal window.
+    The terminal does several things to set up Boot2Docker for you.
+When it is done, the terminal displays the `$` prompt.

      ![Desktop](/windows/images/b2d_shell.png)